marcliberatore/swing-utils/README.md

 Useful functions for interfacing Clojure to Swing.

-This project was forked from clojure-contrib in order to build against Clojure 1.3 or later.

 ## Usage

-Put `[swing-utils "0.2.0"]` into your dependencies of project.clj
+The latest stable release is 0.1.0.

+Add this :dependency to your Leiningen project.clj:

+["marcliberatore.swing-utils" "0.1.0"]

+Feedback and pull requests welcome!

 ## License

-Copyright (c) Stephen C. Gilardi and Meikel Brandmeyer.
-All rights reserved.
+Copyright (c) Stephen C. Gilardi, Meikel Brandmeyer, and Marc Liberatore.

 Distributed under the Eclipse Public License, the same as Clojure.